emer/axon/chans/README.md

 ## sAHP: slow afterhyperpolarization

-See `sahp.go` for the implementation and [sahp_plot](https://github.com/emer/axon/tree/master/chans/sahp_plot) for more info and plots.
+See `sahp.go` for the implementation and [sahp_plot](sahp_plot) for more info and plots.
 [Larsson (2013)](#references) provides a nice narrative about the difficulty in tracking down the origin of a very slow, long-lasting sAHP current that has been observed in hippocampal and other neurons.
 It appears to be yet another modulator on the M-type channels, that is driven by calcium sensor pathways that have longer time constants.
 There is more research to be done here, but we can safely use a mechanism that takes a long time to build up before activating the K+ channels, and then takes a long time to decay as well.
 This provides appropriate dynamics for the CT neurons.

 ## Calcium-gated Potassium Channels: SK and BK

 There are two major types of Ca-gated K channels: "small" K (SK, SKCa) and "big" K (BK, BKCa).
-These channels are more complicated to simulate relative to KNa, because they depend on Ca dynamics which are much more complicated than just tracking spiking.
+These channels are more complicated to simulate relative to KNa, because they depend on Ca dynamics which are more complicated than just tracking spiking.

-The SK channel (in `scka.go`, see [skca_plot](https://github.com/emer/axon/tree/master/chans/skca_plot)) is based on the implementation by [Fujita et al (2012)](#references), in turn based on [Gunay et al (2008)](#references), using a simple Hill equation which takes the form of $X / (X + C_{50})$ where $C_{50}$ is the concentration at which the value is at 50%.
+The SK channel (in `scka.go`, see [skca_plot](skca_plot)) is based on the implementation by [Fujita et al (2012)](#references), in turn based on [Gunay et al (2008)](#references), using a simple Hill equation which takes the form of $X / (X + C_{50})$ where $C_{50}$ is the concentration at which the value is at 50%.
 A different logistic exponential equation was given in [Gillies & Willshaw, 2006](#references), in a model of the subthalamic nucleus (STN) cell.
 [Adelman et al, 2012; Dwivedi & Bhalla 2021](#references) give an activation time constant of 5-15 ms and decay constant of around 30 ms for the SKCa.

-The SKCa channel is used in the basal ganglia `pcore` STN neuron, using the more slowly integrated `CaD` calcium signal (which also drives Ca-based learning).
-It plays a critical role in pausing neural activity after a brief bit of activity triggered by a new PFC input representation.
+SKCa can be activated by intracellular stores in a way that drives pauses in firing, and can require inactivity to recharge the Ca available for release.
+These intracellular stores can release quickly, have a slow decay once released, and the stores can take a while to rebuild, leading to rapidly triggered, long-lasting pauses that don't recur until stores have rebuilt, which is the observed pattern of firing of STNp pausing neurons, that open up a window for BG gating.

+`CaIn` = intracellular stores available for release; `CaR` = released amount from stores;  `CaM` = K channel conductance gating factor driven by CaR binding.

 BK channels are very high conductance with very fast dynamics, and they play a role in shaping the action potential.
 We are currently putting them on the "safe to ignore" list -- they are not widely implemented in biophysical models according to [ModelDB](https://senselab.med.yale.edu/ModelDB/ModelList?id=243504).